Southern African Large Telescope

 Further details and useful documentation can be found in the Appendix.

-Tables containing the FWHM of the spectral resolution, the resolution and free spectral range of each etalon as a function of wavelength are included in that webpage.
+Tables containing the FWHM of the spectral resolution, the resolution and free spectral range of each etalon as a function of wavelength are included in the individual etalon reports, links to which can be found from the Appendix.
 This information is helpful for proposal planning.
 A detailed description of the system is given in the paper by Naseem Rangwala, Ted Williams and their collaborators available at: http://iopscience.iop.org/1538-3881/135/5/1825

 Additionally, Ted Williams has produced an Introduction to Fabry-Perot on SALT: An Introduction to Fabry.pdf

 Long-slit spectroscopy is the most commonly-used mode for RSS.
 The choice of slit widths is driven by considerations of resolution and throughput.
 A variety of slits is available to cover the range of atmospheric seeing conditions expected at the site.
-The RSS slitmask magazine has room for ten, tilted longslits.
-These allow for the SALT Imaging Camera (SALTICAM) to be used as a slit-viewing camera.
+The RSS slitmask magazine has room for ten tilted longslits.
+These allow for SALTICAM to be used as a slit-viewing camera.
 Currently available slits are specified in Table 9.